onghonghng/robot-vacuum-app/README.md

 ## Requirements

-- The application is managed by yarn, so yarn is required on the system.
+- The application is managed by `yarn`, so `yarn` is required on the system.

 ## Design